 - This event has passed.

-The Winnebago County Conservation Board will hold a Spring Stargazing program on Friday, April 21st and will be held at the entrance to Thorpe Park, five miles west of Forest City, beginning at 9:00 PM, and should last about 45-60 minutes.
+The Winnebago County Conservation Board will hold a Summer Stargazing program at the Pilot Knob State Park tower on Saturday, August 10th, at 9:15 PM, and lasting about 45-60 minutes.